JahnviPaliwal/MediHelper/README.md

    ```

 5. Open your web browser and visit `http://localhost:8000/` to view the application.

+## Future Modifications
+- **Medicine Reader**: A feature that allows users to scan medication labels for information.
+- **User Authentication**: Implementing user accounts for personalized experiences.
+- **Mobile Responsiveness**: Ensuring the website is fully functional on mobile devices.
+- **Expanded Disease Database**: Adding more diseases and conditions for detection.
+- **User Feedback System**: Allowing users to provide feedback on predictions for continuous improvement.

 ## Conclusion
 MediHelper is poised to become a valuable resource for individuals seeking assistance with skin-related health issues and managing healthcare costs.
 By leveraging AI technologies, it aims to provide accurate predictions and valuable insights, ultimately enhancing user experience and promoting better health management.